You don’t own the best scopes for deer hunting! Regret is always at the eleventh hour.

 Things to Consider When Buying a Scope for Hunting Deer:

 If you’re in the market to get a scope for your trusty rifle, here are a few considerations you probably have to account for before you drop a bucket of cash on a scope.

 - Know your range.
 If you’re shooting closer distances, you’d rather a scope that allows for quick adjustment and shorter zoom range.
 You’ll have to move your gun quite fast and adjust quickly to get your shot off, so weight is also an essential consideration for the scope.

 - Type of crosshair.
 It’s great having lots of features, but you need to feel good using the scope as well.
 Some people prefer traditional crosshairs, some dot crosshairs (like yours truly).
 If you’re new to this shooting business, you’ll want to try mil dots because they’re far more precise than regular dots and it’ll help you build up your aim and nail down the basics before you move onto something more advanced.

 - Build quality is important.
 Just because a scope might be feature rich, doesn’t mean it’s a good choice if it doesn’t even hold up.
-So invest in good quality scopes and use them for a prolonged period instead of throwing out your all action plasticky scope after a few weeks of use.
+So invest in good top quality scopes for deer hunting and use them for a prolonged period instead of throwing out your all action plasticky scope after a few weeks of use.

-With that, you should be well prepared to buy a good scope to make your vintage .270 Winchester shots even more lethal and accurate and do some justice to this legendary cartridge!
+With that, you are well prepared to buy a good scope to make your vintage .270 Winchester shots even more lethal and accurate and do some justice to this legendary cartridge!
 May the Winchester Gods aid you in your venture!